ardanlabs/blockchain/foundation/blockchain/NOTES.md

 a gas limit so a transaction will end and fail without running forever.
 This is important when transactions are executing code in a VM, like a smart contract.

+The validation functions are the rules to consensus.
+When the validation rules change, then blocks can still be accepted on old rules until all nodes are updated.
+This can create forks as well until finally all the nodes are using the same rules.

 Block time refers to the time it takes to mine a new block.
 In Ethereum, the average block time is between 12 to 14 seconds and is evaluated after each block.
 The expected block time is set as a constant at the protocol level and is used to